dsshim0125/s2p/README.md

 ## Download pre-trained models

+We provide pre-trained weights of S2P in some environments for simple test of the generation performance.
 Create a folder ```./checkpoints``` and download the model weights into it.
 Here are model weights of S2P trained on cheetah and walker environment of DeepMind Controp Suite.